Alex-Irae/DiseasePrediction/README.md

 ⚕️Overview.

 This project implements a machine learning-based system to predict diseases based on a list of symptoms.
-It utilizes various classification algorithms, including SVM, Random Forest, XGBoost, and Logistic Regression, to analyze the input data and provide accurate predictions.
+It utilizes various classification algorithms, including SVM, Random Forest, XGBoost, and Logistic Regression, and a Depp Neural Network ( ReLu,Swish,ReLu,Swish,SoftMax) to analyze the input data and provide accurate predictions.
 The system also incorporates techniques for data balancing, hyperparameter tuning, and model evaluation.

 ⚕️Features.